-Welcome to the European Land Registry Network, a joint initiative of the European Land Registry Association.
+Welcome to the European Land Registry Network, a European Land Registry Association initiative.

 ELRA (European Land Registry Association) started off with 12 members; it now has 32 organizations representing the land registries of 25 European countries, and is still growing.

-ELRA wants to underline the significance of Land Registries in Europe as juridical institutions and the scope of the effects of registration pronouncements as a fundamental tool for progress and change in the rule of law in the field of property and rights on immovables.
+ELRA wants to underline the significance of Land Registries in Europe as juridical institutions and the scope of the effects of registration pronouncements as a fundamental tool for progress and change in the rule of law in the field of property rights.

 The primary purpose of ELRA is the development and understanding of the role of land registration in real property and capital markets.
 Equally, ELRA is fully committed to work on behalf of Land Registries in Europe in cooperating with the EU institutions.

-The aim of the Network is setting up the tools that facilitate a friendly access of the Land Registry services at European level, providing the general public with relevant and useful information about land registration within the European Union and offering information to better understand the registration systems of the different jurisdictions.
+The aim of the Network to provide the tools that facilitate friendly Access to Land Registry services at European level, providing the general public with relevant and useful information about land registration within the European Union and offering information to better understand the registration systems of the different jurisdictions.

-This instrument is called to be an essential cooperation instrument for the implementation of the Regulation of successions and other European initiatives.
-But the ELRN should also give assistance to other European legal networks made up of judges, bailiffs, lawyers, notaries and other legal practitioners who are involved every day in land registry matters.
+This instrument is seen as an essential cooperation instrument for the implementation of the Regulation on Succession and other European initiatives.
+However, the ELRN should also give assistance to other European legal networks made up of judges, bailiffs, lawyers, notaries and other legal practitioners who are involved every day in land registry matters.

-A Network of Registry Contact Points will be articulated via this website to provide an easy and effective hub where information and assistance requests from users and officials of one country will be forwarded to the intended recipient of another.
+A Network of Registry Contact Points will be available via this website to provide an easy and effective hub where information and requests for assistance from users and officials of one country will be forwarded to the intended recipient of another.